~/posts/laravel-vapor-migrate-existing-app

 Queues

-SQS doesn’t have separate queues so all jobs will be executed one by one.
-It’s not good for many cases.
-For example, we have lots of cron jobs and if someone will sign up at that moment — all jobs will be put on one queue.
+SQS executes jobs sequentially across all queues.
+This creates bottlenecks: for example, if you have lots of cron jobs and someone signs up at that moment, all jobs will be put on one queue.
 It will take some time for a user to receive a confirmation code which is not a good experience.
-I personally like Horizon more but vapor has a vendor look on SQS.

 <?php